 A: Yes.
 Bonuses and similar compensation can be used to show that your annual wages are at least $60,000 per year.

 Q: In determining whether or not I am an "exempt H-1B nonimmigrant" worker, can my pension plan or health insurance benefits be counted to show that I am making more than $60,000 per year?

 A: No. Employer contributions or costs for benefits such as health insurance, life insurance, and pension plans cannot be counted toward the $60,000 compensation minimum.

-A: No. Your Master's degree must be "in a specialty related to the intended employment," which means that your degree must be in a specialty that is generally accepted in the industry or occupation as an appropriate or necessary credential or skill for the job.
+A: No. Your master's degree must be "in a specialty related to the intended employment," which means that your degree must be in a specialty that is generally accepted in the industry or occupation as an appropriate or necessary credential or skill for the job.
 Since an MBA is not generally considered to be a degree necessary for computer programming, it does not meet the higher degree exemption.

-Q: I don't have a Master's degree, but may I use my work experience to show that I have the equivalent knowledge and background of a Master's graduate in order to qualify as an "exempt H-1B nonimmigrant" worker?
+Q: I don't have a master's degree, but may I use my work experience to show that I have the equivalent knowledge and background of a master's graduate in order to qualify as an "exempt H-1B nonimmigrant" worker?

-A: You should maintain thorough payroll information and keep all records regarding the termination of an employee covering at least 90 days before and after the filing date of the H-1B petition.
+A: You should maintain thorough payroll information and keep all records regarding the termination of an employee covering at least 90 days before and 90 days after the filing date of the H-1B petition.

-Q: I'm an H-1B dependent employer.
+Q: I'm an H-1B-dependent employer.
 What kind of documents will I need to show that I have actively tried to recruit U.S. workers?

 A: The employer should maintain records regarding the recruitment process to show that it has actively used industry-wide standards to solicit qualified U.S. workers to apply for the job position.
 Copies of the job posting, submitted resumes, as well as records of interviews conducted should be kept on file.
 Information such as where and when the job postings were advertised, salary offered, and actual job offers and acceptances should similarly be recorded and maintained.